SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

 **Lens Length (mm):** Only applies to select projections and sets the opening angle of the camera, which in turn determines the extent of the scene shown on the rendering.

 Radiance renderings are in so-called high dynamic range (HDR) format.
 An HDR image contains the regular red, green and blue color channels for each pixel as any regular image format plus an absolute luminance level per pixel that determines its absolute brightness.
 The benefit of HDR images is that exposure levels can be re-adjusted to highlight different regions of an image.
-The Scheme input displays images either in full color (RGB) or in grayscale.
+The scheme input displays images either in full color (RGB) or in grayscale.
 A falsecolor display mode is also supported.

 In order to identify pixels that may act as glare sources, all pixels above a user defined value (by default 2000 cd/m2) can be colored separately.